 Walker House Amenities

-• Convenient high speed Wifi internet access anywhere in the building.
+• Free high speed Wifi internet access.

 • Million dollar kitchen to feed 5-500 people.